mspellecacy/monsterweek/README.md

 This system is released under the MIT license described in [LICENSE.txt](LICENSE.txt), and its copyright belongs to its contributors.

-Some text and concepts included in this system are copyright [Evil Hat Productions](https://www.evilhat.com/).
+Some text and concepts included in this system may be copyright [Evil Hat Productions](https://www.evilhat.com/).

 Forked from the [Simple Worldbuilding